 Comprehensive index of over 6000 hospitals prepared jointly by the American Hospital Association and US News & World Report.
 Search by location.
 Descriptive information, and links to hospitals’ websites.
 Includes Guam, Puerto Rico.
 Well-maintained site

-Patients may rate anyone called Doctor (such as chiropractors and dentists) in the US and selected countries at this site: RateMDs.com.
-As of May 2018, few physicians had more than 30 patient ratings.
+Patients may review and rate anyone called Doctor (such as chiropractors and dentists) in the US and selected countries at this site: RateMDs.com.
+As of October 2019, few physicians had more than 30 patient ratings.
 Most physicians only have one patient rating.
 Doctors are rated on their staff, their punctuality, helpfulness and knowledge.
 Unable to sort list by rankings or number of ratings.
 Consumers may add a comment.
 Be VERY CAUTIOUS in using these ratings as the results may NOT be valid.

 Use the online directory to find a board-certified plastic surgeon for your plastic surgery such as breast augmentation or breast reduction, eyelid surgery, facelift, laser hair removal, liposuction, nose reshaping (rhinoplasty) or tummy tuck.
 Web site by the American Society for Aesthetic Plastic Surgery (ASAPS)

-Search for what is here referred to as an Aging Life Care Professional (formerly geriatric care manager).
-The Aging Life Care Association was formerly the National Association of Professional Geriatric Care Managers, Inc. This national directory is easy to use.
+Find an Aging Life Care Professional, formerly called geriatric care manager.
+The Aging Life Care Association (ALCA) was formerly the National Association of Professional Geriatric Care Managers, Inc. This national directory is easy to use.
 Credentials of members listed will vary widely.
 The credentials of the Advanced Professionals may be the most useful.
 Not all areas of the US are covered.